Football Veer Offense

-In football, a veer is a type of offense and running play frequently used at the lower levels of the sport.
-The veer is most frequently used in high school football, but can also be effective at youth and collegiate levels.
+In football, a veer is a type of option running play frequently used at the lower levels of the sport.
+The veer is most often used in high school football, but can also be effective at youth and collegiate levels.
 It was developed in 1965 by University of Houston head coach Bill Yeoman.

-There are a few variations of the veer play including the inverse veer, inside veer, and outside veer.
-The play can be run out of a variety of formations as well, but was created for a split backed (pro set) offense.
+There are a few variations of the veer play, including the inverse veer, inside veer, and outside veer.
+The play can be run out of a variety of formations as well, but it was created for a split-backed (pro set) offense.

 The veer can be used to many advantages in a football game.
 Whether the offense’s goal is to take advantage of a weak defender, use clever blocking angles to help an undersized team, or simply just to confuse the defense, the veer can be useful.
 To properly utilize the veer, it is vital to have smart, focused players and a quarterback capable of reading defensive weaknesses.

-The offensive line will have left one defender uncovered and it is that players job to decide whether to tackle the quarterback or the dive back.
-The dive back will now run forward and extend his arms around the football as if he were to receive a handoff from the quarterback, but does not actually take the ball.
-It is now the quarterback’s job to read the uncovered man being veered and decide whether to give the ball to the dive back and have him attack the gap, or take it upon himself to attack the gap.
+The offensive line will have left one defender uncovered, and it is that player's job to decide whether to tackle the quarterback or cover the dive back.
+The dive back will now run forward and extend their arms around the football as if they are receiving a handoff from the quarterback, but will not actually take the ball.
+It is now the quarterback’s job to read the uncovered player being veered and decide whether to give the ball to the dive back and have them attack the gap, or take it upon themselves to attack the gap.
 This is the first option in the veer.

-If the quarterback keeps the ball, he is now presented with another option.
-The quarterback will now try to cut up the field along with the other running back (the pitch man in this situation).
+If the quarterback keeps the ball, they are presented with another option.
+The quarterback will now try to cut up the field along with the other running back (the pitch back in this situation).
 This running back will attempt to stay with the quarterback in the proper position to receive a pitch or lateral pass.
-The running back should only be a few yards away and this action should only take a few seconds.
+The running back should only be a few yards away, and this action should only take a few seconds.
 The second option is for the quarterback to pitch the ball to this running back.

 Finally, the last option is for the quarterback to keep the ball and run it downfield in an attempt to gain yardage.
-The last player in the veer is typically a tight end with the job of blocking for the quarterback if he attempts to run.
+The last player in the veer is typically a tight end with the job of blocking for the quarterback if they attempt to run.